 Only one Special Collections item may be used at a time.
 The patron will use materials at a location designated by the issuing staff, generally in the Special Collections reading room, although other areas may be used if library staff feels it is necessary.
 Patrons may use a laptop or other mobile device to take notes when using Special Collections materials.
 If notes are to be taken on paper, pencil must be used.
 Ink is not allowed near Special Collections materials.
 Food and drink are not allowed in the Special Collections reading room and are not allowed near the materials if being used in another room.

 Photocopying is available if it is determined that the process will not damage the materials.
-All photocopying will be done by staff, and the patron requiring photocopies will supply correct change or a copy card.
+All photocopying will be done by staff, and the patron requiring photocopies will supply correct change.

 Certain Special Collections materials may not be available for use because of their rarity or physical condition.
 Staff will make every effort to direct researchers to other copies of the materials in the University Library system, or to other sources.